Photos, Videos, Events, Promotions & Jobs

 Ownership Credit unions are literally owned by their Members.
 And every Member or shareholder has an equal say, regardless of how long they’ve been a Member or how much money is in their account.
 Plus, credit unions are governed by a volunteer board of directors, elected by the membership.
 So Members can be very confident that decisions are made based on Member needs.

-Once you’re accepted, you just have to make a small membership deposit to get a “share” of the credit union.
+You generally have to make a small initial deposit to become a Member and get a “share” of the credit union.
 And most of these deposits are as affordable as only $5 or $10.
-It’s a very small price to pay for the many benefits that come with credit union membership.
+It’s a small price to pay in exchange for many credit union benefits.